 - Laser pointers and pens must only be used as a pointing device for presentation purposes.
 Misuse, or use with malicious intent, has the potential for serious injury. - Smoking the College Smoking Policy has specific prohibitions in respect of smoking in and around its buildings which must be complied with at all times

 6.3 The following Regulations and Policies are included:

-Confirms College commitment to provide a safe and healthy safety policy environment and sets out how this will be achieved.
 Smoking policy Explains that smoking is prohibited in and within 5 metre of any cigarettes.

 College building or in any vehicle used on College business, including e-